-Emma is a physiotherapist, yoga teacher and all round movement enthusiast with a passion for neurological rehabilitation.
+Emma is a physiotherapist, yoga teacher and all round movement enthusiast with a passion for musculoskeletal and neurological rehabilitation.
 Her approach supports you to connect with, learn about and listen to you body in order to optimise your physical health and well being.

 Governing bodies: Chartered Society of Physiotherapy and the Health Professions Council.
+Member of the Association of Chartered Physiotherapist in Neurology.

 Initial consultation: £68